massalabs/massa-docs/testnet/update.rst

 Otherwise:

-Make sure you you have the right git repository (especially since the change from GitLab to GitHub):
+Make sure you you have the right git repository:

 .. code-block:: bash